 Certain changes may help you manage Meniere’s disease.
 Some of these changes are minor.
 Others require more dedication, such as cutting down on stress.

 Stress doesn’t cause Meniere’s disease, but it may cause symptoms or make them worse.
-Ask your health care provider how to avoid or deal with stress reduction.
+Ask your healthcare provider how to deal with stress.
 These tips can help you get started:

 Pay attention to what makes you feel tense.
 Note how your body responds to tension.
 “Listen” to your body for signs such as stomach upsets, tensed muscles, clenched teeth, or other symptoms.

-Ask your health care provider about visualization techniques, deep-breathing exercises, stretching, yoga, and biofeedback.
+Ask your healthcare provider about visualization techniques, deep-breathing exercises, stretching, yoga, meditation, and biofeedback.
 These are all ways to help reduce stress.